-There were days I questioned my career choice—had I made a massive mistake?
-I struggled to manage the constant demands from sales teams, pressure from leadership to increase revenue, my desire to improve product metrics, and a flood of customer complaints.
+When I first started as a B2B product manager, I felt completely overwhelmed.
+There were moments when I questioned my decision—was this really the right career choice?
+I struggled to juggle the constant demands from sales teams, the pressure from leadership to drive revenue, my desire to enhance product metrics and an endless stream of customer complaints.

-Instead, I learned to balance customer requests with business goals.
+Instead, I learned how to balance customer requests with broader business objectives.

 What is B2B Product Management?